ShikaSD/compose-testbed/README.md

 [two](https://android-review.googlesource.com/c/platform/frameworks/support/+/1535139)
 ).
 I will try to keep them in sync while it makes sense.

+Currently these artifacts are not published anywhere, but you can use [this template](https://github.com/ShikaSD/compose-browser-external-template) to include it in other projects.

 ## See also

 - [Compose/JS from JB hackathon](https://github.com/JetBrains/compose-for-web-demos)